danveloper/ignore-exceptions-ast/README.md

 Ignore Exceptions Groovy AST Transformation
 ---

-This provides provides a local AST transform to ignore all exceptions thrown from a method.
+This provides a local AST transform to ignore all exceptions thrown from a method.

 Usage
 ---